Reviewed by Elaine Simpson-Long

 Eva picked it up, looked for a moment into its iridescent, red glass eyes.
 It was a lovely piece, small and delicately carved in an eighteenth-century style, it looked a bit like a wild lion with a jagged tasselled mane and fierce snarling face”

 ‘What is it you wish me to do Grandpa?’ she asked again.

-And so the story begins and we go back to the war years and learn of the time he spent in Burma and his meeting with Maya, the love of his life.
+And so we go back to the war years and learn of the time he spent in Burma and his meeting with Maya, the love of his life.

 Eva’s journey to Mandalay is greeted with a distinct lack of enthusiasm by her mother, Rosemary.
 Deeply in love with her husband and devastated by his tragic and early death, her emotional withdrawal from her daughter while lost in the depths of grief has never really been mended.
 When, as a teenager, Eva decides to make her home with her grandfather after her mother’s eventual remarriage, this choice makes the situation worse and the estrangement from her mother continued into her adult life, the odd telephone call and email paying lip service to the mother/daughter dynamic.
 Rosemary harbours a deep resentment towards her father and his (and now Eva’s) interest in Burma which she sees as further evidence of the distancing of her daughter.